2002 Football League First Division play-off final

-The 2002 Football League First Division play-off final was an association football match between Birmingham City and Norwich City held on 12 May 2002 at the Millennium Stadium, Cardiff.
+The 2002 Football League First Division play-off final was an association football match between Birmingham City and Norwich City held on 12 May 2002 at the Millennium Stadium in Cardiff, Wales.
 It was held to determine the third and final team to gain promotion from the Football League First Division, the second tier of English football, to the Premiership.
 The top two teams of the 2001–02 Football League First Division season gained automatic promotion to the Premiership, while those ranked from third to sixth place in the table took part in play-off semi-finals.
 Birmingham ended in fifth position while Norwich finished sixth.
 The winners of these semi-finals competed for the final place for the 2002–03 season in the Premiership, in a match that was estimated to be worth up to £30 million to the successful team.

 The game ended goalless in regular time sending the match into extra time.
 Seconds into the first half, Iwan Roberts put Norwich ahead with a header from an Alex Notman cross.
 Eleven minutes later, Birmingham's Geoff Horsfield scored the equaliser.
 Stern John nodded the ball across the Norwich penalty area allowing Horsfield to head the ball in, making it 1–1.
 No further goals were scored, leading to a penalty shootout.
 Philip Mulryne's spot kick was saved by Birmingham City's goalkeeper Nico Vaesen, while Daryl Sutch's strike missed.
 Birmingham scored all their penalties and Darren Carter took the winning spot-kick, ending the game at 4–2.

 Norwich City ended the following season in eighth place in the 2002–03 Football League First Division, five points below the play-offs.
 Birmingham City's next season saw them finish in thirteenth place in the 2002–03 Premiership, six points above the relegation zone.